sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-agent/repair-agent.md

 uid: repair-agent
 --

-## Repair an agent
+# Repair an agent

-An agent may need to be repaired from time to time.
+An agent may need to be repaired from time to time to fix and update files.

 1. Click the Windows Start button, then click **Settings**.